-Disaster recovery is something all sizes of business should invest in.
-Often smaller SMEs lack the required cash and expertise, making disaster recovery more an ideal than a reality.
-However, cloud based backup and recovery solutions are now very affordable and save businesses time, avoid the large up-front investment costs and commonly offer additional expertise as part of the ongoing monthly cost.
+Disaster recovery is something businesses of all sizes should invest in.
+Often, smaller SMEs lack the required cash and expertise, making disaster recovery more an ideal than a reality.
+However, Cloud based Backup and Recovery Solutions are now very affordable and save businesses time.
+They also avoid the large up-front investment costs and commonly offer additional expertise as part of the ongoing monthly cost.

 5: Security Benefits

-Lost laptops are major business headache and data security breach… we’ve all been there!
-However, with cloud computing, all data is stored remotely in the cloud and businesses can access their data no matter what happens to their laptops and other devices.
+Lost laptops are major business headache and with data security breaches now significantly fineable under the General Data Protection Regulation (GDPR) that came into force in May 2018, keeping your business data secure is now more important than ever.
+However, with Cloud Computing, all data is stored remotely in the cloud and businesses can access their data no matter what happens to their laptops and other devices.
 The added security benefits of cloud also enable businesses to remotely wipe all data from lost laptops if required.

-As a Microsoft Gold Partner in small and mid-market cloud solutions, we supply a wide range of cloud products ranging from Microsoft Office 365, SharePoint, Dynamics 365, and Azure through to the powerful Enterprise Mobility Suite.
+As a Microsoft Gold Partner in small and mid-market cloud solutions, we supply a wide range of Cloud products ranging from Microsoft Office 365, SharePoint, Microsoft Dynamics 365, and Azure through to the powerful Enterprise Mobility Suite.